What Is a Porch Pirate?

 The trouble is that most standard home security cameras will, at best, capture what a porch pirate looks like while he or she makes off with your package.
 That might be helpful… if the police get involved.
 But what if your camera could stop a package thief before they touch anything?

-Dealing with porch pirates can be a hassle, but with these tips and some help from professionals, you can keep your property (and your Amazon purchases) safe.
+Dealing with porch pirates can be a hassle, but with these tips and some help from professionals, you can keep your property (and your online purchases) safe.